webcatalog/webcatalog-legacy/API.md

 `--id <value>`: The ID of the application, which will affect the name of the folder contains the app.
 Defaults to `molecule`.

+`--icon <value>`: The icon of the application.
+Defaults to Electron icon.

 `--auto-hide-menu-bar`: Controls Electron `BrowserWindows`'s `autoHideMenuBar` [option](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions).
 Defaults to `false`.

 `--dark-theme`: Controls `material-ui`'s dark theme [option](https://material-ui-next.com/customization/themes/#dark-light-theme).
 Defaults to `false`.